cockroachdb/docs/v21.2/upgrade-cockroach-version.md

 Once you are satisfied with the new version:

-1. Start the [`cockroach sql`](cockroach-sql.html) shell against any node in the cluster.
+1. Run [`cockroach sql`](cockroach-sql.html) against any node in the cluster to open the SQL shell.

-2. Re-enable auto-finalization:
+1. Re-enable auto-finalization:

     {% include_cached copy-clipboard.html %}
     ~~~ sql